glisak/Rhetos-wiki/Basic-permissions.md

 [[images/claims.png|Roles and Claims]]

-For automatic synchronization of Rhetos user roles with the user groups in Active Directory, add the [ActiveDirectorySync](https://github.com/Rhetos/ActiveDirectorySync) plugin package to the Rhetos applications.
-This will allow the domain administrator to set the user permissions in the Rhetos application.
+For **automatic synchronization** of Rhetos user roles with the user groups in **Active Directory**, add the [ActiveDirectorySync](https://github.com/Rhetos/ActiveDirectorySync) plugin package to the Rhetos application.
+This will allow the domain administrator to indirectly set the user permissions in the Rhetos application.

 ## Claims